 Matching Versions of the IntelliJ Platform with the Android Studio Version

 For API compatibility, it is essential to match the version of the IntelliJ Platform APIs used for plugin development with the target version of Android Studio.
 The version number of Android Studio contains the version of the underlying IntelliJ Platform APIs that were used to build it.

 The actual Android Studio version doesn't entirely reflect the (YEAR.MAJOR.MINOR) version of the IntelliJ Platform.
 The Android Studio version presented below is

 2021.1 part marked with the green rectangle refers to the IntelliJ IDEA release.

 To find the version of the IntelliJ Platform used to build Android Studio, use the Android Studio About dialog screen.
 An example is shown below.
 In this case, the (BRANCH.BUILD.FIX) version of the IntelliJ Platform is

-191.8026.42, which corresponds to the IntelliJ IDEA version 2019.1.4.
-The build.gradle configuration steps section below explains how to set the IntelliJ Platform version to match the target version of Android Studio.
+The Gradle build script configuration steps section below explains how to set the IntelliJ Platform version to match the target version of Android Studio.

 The use-case of developing for a non-IntelliJ IDEA IDE is reviewed in the Plugins Targeting Alternate IntelliJ Platform-Based IDEs section of the Configuring Gradle for IntelliJ Platform Plugins page.
 The particular example in that section discusses configuring a plugin project for PhpStorm, so the details for an Android Studio plugin project are reviewed here.

-Here are the steps to configure the build.gradle file for developing a plugin to target Android Studio:
+Here are the steps to configure the Gradle build script for developing a plugin to target Android Studio:

 The Gradle plugin attributes describing the configuration of the IntelliJ Platform used to build the plugin project must be explicitly set.
 Continuing with the example above, set the